joeryjoery/jit_env/README.md

 # `jit_env`: A Jax Compatible RL Environment API
-`jit_env` is a library that aims to adhere closely to the `dm_env` interface while allowing for `Jax` transformations inside Environment implementations.
+`jit_env` is a library that aims to adhere closely to the `dm_env` interface while allowing for `Jax` transformations inside Environment implementations and defining clear type annotations.

 Like `dm_env` our API consists of the main components: